+The LHN forms part of an integrated network of clinical services that aim to ensure timely access to appropriate care for all eligible patients, regardless of geographical area of residence.
 Where state funded services are currently provided the LHN will deliver these services in line with agreements, including historical agreements between the LHNs.
-The LHN will cooperate and liaise with other providers in planning for and providing health services.